ninbura/pokemon-on-the-analogue-pocket/readme.md

 - It would be impractical to list save locations for all flash carts in this guide, best to refer to the official documentation of the cart you're using.
 See [relevant guides](#relevant-guides) for product documentation, and video guides that should cover this topic.
 - Saves created by Cores can be found in the `Saves` folder in the root of the Micro SD card in your Analogue Pocket.
 ### retail cartridges
-- without additional hardware
-    1. Install a GBC/GBA Core, I recommend using Pocket Sync for this, see [cores / software / firmware](#cores--software--firmware).
-    2. Add the the ROM of the game you're trying to backup to the Core you installed.
-The "Games" section in Pocket Sync will expose the ROM locations of Cores you have installed.
-    3. insert and boot your cartridge
-    4. load your in-game save file
-    5. create a save state via the Analogue Pocket (`Analogue Button + D-Pad Up`)
-    6. load the ROM of the same game on your cartridge via a Core
-    7. load the save state you created via the cartridge
-    8. save in-game via the Core
-    9. Extract the `.sav` file from your Pocket's Micro SD Card, saves are located in the `Saves` folder in the root of the Micro SD card.
-- with additional hardware
+- As mentioned in the pro/cons section, you need additional hardware to backup/extract saves on retail cartridges.
 - The two most popular cart/save dumping tools are the BennVenn Joey Jr. and the GB Operator.
 - See [product links](#product-links) and [relevant guides](#relevant-guides) for purchase links and more information regarding these products.

 # convert save data (Virtual Console)
 ### preface